-- 1. Communicate with Facility Director or designee for updates concerning the following: - Clients at locations (Main Campus and Community Programs) that did not evacuate - Staffing does the statewide response team need to be activated - Immediate needs of the facility - Physical Plant damage - Assessment of the Infrastructure - 2.
+- 1. Communicate with Program Director or designee for updates concerning the following: - Clients at locations (Main Campus and Community Programs) that did not evacuate - Staffing does the statewide response team need to be activated - Immediate needs of the program - Physical Plant damage - Assessment of the Infrastructure - 2.
 Share updated information with the central office staff needed to update the DMH website and the 1-877 phone number. - 3.
 If deemed necessary, activate statewide response team as outlined in Appendix D. - 4.
 Deploy resources as needed water, food, medical supplies, nursing staff etc. - 5.
-Continue coordination of activities of the facility involved in the emergency with other facilities and Central Office staff, including further evacuation depending on infrastructure.
+Continue coordination of activities of the program involved in the emergency with other programs and Central Office staff, including further evacuation depending on infrastructure.

 6. Determine the need for further evacuation of the following programs.
-Ensure the receiving facility has utilities before the homes evacuate.
+Ensure the receiving program has utilities before the homes evacuate.

-Wiggins Group Home - ESS Poplarville Group Home - Hudspeth Picayune Group Home - Hudspeth
+Wiggins Group Home - ESS Poplarville Group Home - Hudspeth